 This feature has been introduced in our new database system, but it will work only if the time zone of the device is set correctly.
 We recommend checking Station Setting > Configuration > Station Time Zone.
 If the station time zone is not properly set, you find a warning message.
 You can store the time zone simply by clicking on SAVE LOCATION.

-Yes, your names and units defined in the old version are imported and the system continue to overwrite with settings of the old version until you click on the DISABLE AUTO-SYNC button in Station Settings Page.
-If you are ready to use preferable the fieldclimate.com, we recommend to click on this button to disable the automatic synching and your new setting will be regularly saved.
-Once you press this button for on of your stations, the setting is extend to all stations in your account.
+Yes, your names and units defined in the old version are imported and the system continues to overwrite with settings of the old version until you click on the DISABLE AUTO-SYNC button on Station Settings Page.
+If you are ready to use preferably the fieldclimate.com, we recommend clicking on this button to disable the automatic synching and your new setting will be regularly saved.
+Once you press this button for on of your stations, the setting is extended to all stations in your account.

 Key changes with the New Generation of FieldClimate:

-Once your account has been successfully created, insert your username and password to login and the main dashboard will appear to you.
-On the top right corner there are two icons which represent the first steps to use the powerful FieldClimate platform and to set the main configurations.
-The two icons symbolize (from left to right) user menu and station list which functions are explained below.
-Through Navigation bar, which is located on the left side, you can select other pages or go back to the Main Dashboard.
+Once your account has been successfully created, insert your username and password to log in and the main dashboard will appear to you.
+In the top right corner, there are two icons which represent the first steps to using the powerful FieldClimate platform and setting the main configurations.
+The two icons symbolize (from left to right) the user menu and station list whose functions are explained below.
+Through the Navigation bar, which is located on the left side, you can select other pages or go back to the Main Dashboard.